Why Does Oil Not Dissolve In Water

 How Emulsifiers Work

 Emulsifiers have a hydrophilic (water-loving) end and a hydrophobic (water-fearing) end.
-The hydrophobic end of the emulsifier molecule interacts with the oil molecules, while the hydrophilic end interacts with the water molecules.
+Practically speaking, the hydrophobic end of the emulsifier molecule interacts with the oil molecules, while the hydrophilic end interacts with the water molecules.
 This allows the emulsifier to bridge the gap between the oil and water, stabilizing the emulsion.
 The emulsifier molecules form a layer around the oil droplets, preventing them from coming together and separating from the water.

 Examples of Emulsions